 We offer these programs to make Tai Chi accessible to individuals who may face scheduling, transportation, or other constraints that prevent them from attending classes at our studio.
 Our outreach includes team‑building events and ongoing classes hosted at libraries, retirement communities, fitness centers, and corporations that prioritize the physical and mental well‑being of their patrons, residents, and employees.

 All sessions can be customized—frequency, content, and scheduling—to meet the specific needs of your organization and create a meaningful, engaging Tai Chi experience.
+The cost for each session will vary based on the distance, frequency, and schedules.